 Are centipedes dangerous?

 Centipedes move into our homes uninvited, are difficult to prevent, and hard to get rid of, but they are not a pest that is considered dangerous.
 Centipedes are not aggressive and won’t seek out people to bite, in fact, they spend most of their time hiding in quiet, secluded places away from people.

-It is wise never to attempt to make contact with or pick up centipedes as they are capable of delivering painful venom-filled bites.
-Though the good news is their venom isn’t powerful enough to cause people serious health problems.
+It is wise not to attempt making contact or picking up centipedes as they are capable of delivering painful, venom-filled bites if they feel threatened.
+Though the good news is that their venom isn’t powerful enough to cause people serious health problems.

 Centipedes are capable of biting people, though the bites are rare and usually only occur if they are being directly handled or feel threatened.
 A bite from a centipede is painful and is often compared to the pain of a bee sting.
 Centipedes are a frustrating pest to deal with as they are difficult to keep out of our homes and outbuildings.
 The best solution to a current problem with centipedes is to partner with Prosite Pest Control.
 After eliminating the centipedes we will then establish the necessary services needed to stop their future return.
 To learn more about our centipede control solutions and how we can work together to eliminate centipedes and other pests from your residential or commercial property, reach out to Prosite Pest Control today.

-In addition to our professional services at Prosite Pest Control, we recommend implementing these centipede prevention tips:
+In addition to our professional pest control treatments for centipedes at Prosite Pest Control, we recommend implementing these centipede prevention tips:

-Get rid of debris from your property- fallen trees, piles of leaves, brush piles
+Get rid of debris like fallen trees, piles of leaves, and brush piles from your property

 Keep the grass on your property cut short